Brock Lesnar: Rise to prominence and departure (2002–2004)

+Lesnar and Kurt Angle after their WWE Championship title match at WrestleMania XIX.

 At WrestleMania, Lesnar defeated Kurt Angle to win the WWE Championship for a second time.
 During the match, Lesnar attempted a shooting star press, which resulted in a legitimate concussion.
-He defended the title against John Cena at Backlash, and against Big Show in a stretcher match at Judgment Day.
-He faced Big Show again on an episode of SmackDown! in June, during which a superplex by Lesnar caused the ring to collapse.
+He defended the title against John Cena at Backlash on April 27, and against Big Show in a stretcher match at Judgment Day on May 18.
+He faced Big Show again on the June 12 episode of SmackDown!, during which a superplex by Lesnar caused the ring to collapse.

 Angle returned later in the year, leading to a feud with Lesnar.
-The rivalry culminated at Vengeance, where Lesnar lost the WWE Championship to Angle in a triple threat match also involving Big Show.
+The rivalry culminated at Vengeance on July 27, where Lesnar lost the WWE Championship to Angle in a triple threat match also involving Big Show.
 Lesnar turned heel shortly after, aligning himself with Vince McMahon.
-He failed to regain the title at SummerSlam, but defeated Angle in a 60-minute iron man match on the September 18 episode of SmackDown!, winning five falls to four to reclaim the championship.
+He failed to regain the title at SummerSlam on August 24, but defeated Angle in a 60-minute iron man match on the September 18 episode of SmackDown!, winning five falls to four to reclaim the championship.

-Lesnar's third WWE Championship reign included successful title defenses against challengers such as Chris Benoit and The Undertaker, the latter in a Biker Chain match at No Mercy.
-At Survivor Series, Lesnar captained a team in a traditional elimination tag team match against a team led by Kurt Angle, which Lesnar's team lost.
+Lesnar's third WWE Championship reign included successful title defenses against challengers such as Chris Benoit and The Undertaker, the latter in a Biker Chain match at No Mercy on October 19.
+At Survivor Series on November 16, Lesnar captained a team in a traditional elimination tag team match against a team led by Kurt Angle, which Lesnar's team lost.

 In late 2003, Lesnar began a cross-brand feud with Goldberg, who interrupted a backstage interview at Survivor Series.
-He later retained the WWE Championship against Hardcore Holly at Royal Rumble.
+He later retained the WWE Championship against Hardcore Holly at the Royal Rumble on January 25, 2004.
 The rivalry with Goldberg escalated when Lesnar interfered in the Royal Rumble match, costing Goldberg a chance at victory.
-At No Way Out, Goldberg retaliated by attacking Lesnar during his title defense against Eddie Guerrero, leading to Lesnar's loss and the end of his championship reign.
+At No Way Out on February 15, Goldberg retaliated by attacking Lesnar during his title defense against Eddie Guerrero, leading to Lesnar's loss and the end of his championship reign.

-Lesnar faced Goldberg at WrestleMania XX, with Stone Cold Steve Austin serving as special guest referee.
+Lesnar faced Goldberg at WrestleMania XX on March 14, with Stone Cold Steve Austin serving as special guest referee.
 The match was met with a hostile crowd response, as both men were widely reported to be leaving the company.
 Goldberg won the bout, and both he and Lesnar were given Stone Cold Stunners afterward.
 Lesnar officially left WWE after WrestleMania, later citing burnout, injuries, creative dissatisfaction, and the travel schedule as reasons for his departure.